divyeshvadher/contact-pulse-chat/README.md

 ## ✨ Features Implemented

 - ✅ Responsive layout for both desktop and mobile views
+- ✅ Light and Dark theme toggle using manual switch
 - ✅ Sidebar with:
   - Contact list
   - Search functionality